-- A. The incremental earnings due to employment during a 24-month period following the date of the initial hire, for families: - 1) Whose income increases as a result of employment of a family member who was previously unemployed for one or more years; - 2) Whose income increases during participation of a family member in any economic self-sufficiency or other job training program; - 3) Who are or were, within the last 6 months, assisted under a State TANF or Welfare to Work program. - B. Reduction of gross employment income of 15%. - 92.
+- 88. PROFIT MAKING ACTIVITIES IN A DWELLING UNIT: With prior written MPHA approval, profit-making activities may be allowed provided that no additional space or parking is required for this purpose.
+No modifications can be made to the unit for such activities and the Tenant must provide proper insurance. - 89.
+PUBLIC ASSISTANCE: Welfare or other payments to families or individuals, based on need, which are made under programs funded, separately or jointly by Federal, State, or local governments. - 90.
+REAL PROPERTY: As provided in Minnesota State law. - 91.
+RENT: Includes Flat Rent, Income Based Rent, Minimum Rent, Monthly Rent, Retroactive Rent, and any Rent owing on a Formal Repayment Agreement. - 92.
+RETROACTIVE RENT: When a tenant is charged less Rent than what should have been charged due to circumstances where the tenant is in whole or in part at fault and may be because a reexamination of income was not completed by the effective date.
+Retroactive Rent is Rent and may be referred to as Retro Rent.
+Retroactive Rent is due and collectable 30 days after MPHA gives written notice to the Tenant of the amount of Retroactive Rent owed. - 93.
+SELF-SUFFICIENCY INCENTIVES: Reduction of gross employment income of 15%. - 94.
 SEPARATION OF HOUSEHOLD: A separation of household is when MPHA agrees to provide a unit to an adult(s) who has requested to be separated from their current household.
 A separation of household may also occur when the household does not meet Occupancy limits.
 Those making separation of household requests must meet all MPHA eligibility and occupancy transfer requirements as well as being Lease Compliant, excluding exceptions for VAWA.
-See MPHA's Occupancy Standards and Lease Add-On; Tenant Transfer.

-- 93. SERVICE-PERSONNEL: Persons in military or naval forces of the United States who served therein during World War II, or who have had active service therein on and after June 27, 1950, and prior to the final cessation of hostilities as proclaimed by proper federal authority. - 94.
-SEXUAL ASSAULT: See definition in Violence Against Women Act Policy. - 95.
-SINGLE PERSON: A person living alone or intending to live alone and who does not qualify as an Elderly Family, Disabled Family or as the remaining member of a tenant family. - 96.
-SINGLE ROOM OCCUPANCY (SRO): A unit which contains no sanitary facilities or food preparation facilities, or which contains one but not both types of facilities and which is suitable for occupancy by a single individual. - 97.
-SMOKE FREE PROPERTY: Smoking is prohibited on the entire property including but are not limited to all indoor and outdoor areas, apartments, all shared areas, entryways, hallways, stairwells, balconies, lobbies, community rooms, laundry rooms, building grounds and the parking lot. - 98.
+See MPHA's Occupancy Standards and Lease Add-On; Tenant Transfer. - 95.
+SERVICE-PERSONNEL: Persons in military or naval forces of the United States who served therein during World War II, or who have had active service therein on and after June 27, 1950, and prior to the final cessation of hostilities as proclaimed by proper federal authority. - 96.
+SEXUAL ASSAULT: See definition in Violence Against Women Act Policy. - 97.
+SINGLE PERSON: A person living alone or intending to live alone and who does not qualify as an Elderly Family, Disabled Family or as the remaining member of a tenant family. - 98.
+SINGLE ROOM OCCUPANCY (SRO): A unit which contains no sanitary facilities or food preparation facilities, or which contains one but not both types of facilities and which is suitable for occupancy by a single individual. - 99.
+SMOKE FREE PROPERTY: Smoking is prohibited on the entire property including but are not limited to all indoor and outdoor areas, apartments, all shared areas, entryways, hallways, stairwells, balconies, lobbies, community rooms, laundry rooms, building grounds and the parking lot. - 100.
 SPECIAL HOUSING PROGRAM: A Special Housing Program is for Applicants and Tenants who are eligible for the housing or supportive services listed in Appendix E or other programs approved by MPHA in writing.

-99. SPECIFIED WELFARE BENEFIT REDUCTION:
+101. SPECIFIED WELFARE BENEFIT REDUCTION: